1940 Virginia state highway renumbering

 In late 1940, the Commonwealth of Virginia renumbered some of its state highways in order to provide continuous numbers across state lines.
 At the same time, Maryland, North Carolina, and West Virginia took part by renumbering some of their highways to match Virginia's, and Tennessee planned to renumber one of its highways but never did.

+This article is part of the highway renumbering series.